daniel5151/blog/content/post/automating-ac-nyc.md

 **Option 1:** hooking into the **Mode Control** dial

 - Leave the Temp Control dial set to "max cold"
-- Buy a servo with enough torque to overcome the stiff action of the dial
+- Buy a stepper motor with enough torque to overcome the stiff action of the dial
   - ...which would probably need a 12V DC (if not more) power source, requiring extra circuitry to power
-  - ...and require some more robust mounting hardware, to counteract the torque, and ensure the servo stays in the right place
+  - ...and require some more robust mounting hardware, to counteract the torque, and ensure the stepper motor stays in the right place
-- Precisely calibrate the servo to rotate the dial the right number of degrees between the "Off" state and the "Cool" state
+- Precisely calibrate the stepper motor to rotate the dial the right number of degrees between the "Off" state and the "Cool" state

 **Option 2:** hooking into the **Temp Control** dial

 - Leave the Mode Control dial on "Lo-Cool"[^3]
-- Buy a cheap, low-torque, low-power servo, _just_ powerful enough to rotate the fairly loose dial
+- Buy a cheap, low-torque, low-power stepper motor, _just_ powerful enough to rotate the fairly loose dial
   - ...that doesn't need a lot of mounting hardware to stay in the right place, given that the torque is fairly low
-- Imprecisely yeet the servo all the way left/right, toggling the target temp between "really really hot" or "really really cold"
+- Imprecisely yeet the stepper motor all the way left/right, toggling the target temp between "really really hot" or "really really cold"

 Hopefully you can guess which one I went with 🥰